walchko/github-blog/source/blog/Robots/Holonomic-Robot-Equations-of-Motion.md

         vol. 22, no. 4, pp. 295-301, 1987.

 [^4]: Alexander Gloye, Raul Rojas, Holonomic Control of a Robot with an
-    Omnidirectional Drive, accepted for publication by Künstliche Intelligenz, Springer-Verlag, 2006.
+    Omnidirectional Drive, accepted for publication by Knstliche Intelligenz, Springer-Verlag, 2006.

 [^5]: <http://www.kornylak.com>